Home Equity Loan Requirements for 2025

 Check your home equity loan options.
 Start here

-Most lenders want you to retain 20% of your home’s value as a financial cushion.
-That means you can usually borrow up to 80% of your home’s value between your primary mortgage and second mortgage combined.
-In other words, you’ll need more than 20% equity to qualify for a home equity loan.
+Meeting home equity loan requirements starts with having enough equity in your home.
+Typically, lenders want you to hold at least 20% equity.
+This means you can typically borrow up to 80% of your home’s value between your primary mortgage and second mortgage combined.
+In other words, to qualify for a home equity loan, you’ll need more than 20% equity in your home.

 Here’s an example: